 There are pagination limits

 Clients may access a theoretical maximum of 3,200 statuses via the page and count parameters for the user_timeline REST API methods.
 Other timeline methods have a theoretical maximum of 800 statuses.
 Requests for more than the limit will result in a reply with a status code of 200 and an empty result in the format requested.
-Twitter still maintains a database of all the Tweets sent by a user.
-However, to ensure performance, this limit is in place on the API calls.
+Twitter still maintains a database of all the Tweets sent by a user; however, to ensure performance, a limit is in place on the API calls.